akshay-zz/AspNetCore.Testing.MadeEasy/README.md

 }
 ```

-- Get your database container and start it
+- Get database container and start it
 ```C#
 var manager = DatabaseManager();
 await manager.SpinContainer();
 ```

-- Run you test case by inhereting TestBase and override ConfigureServices to inject any service for the test case.
+- One can run a test case by inheriting TestBase and overriding ConfigureServices to inject any service for the test case.
 ```C#
 public class IntegrationTest : TestBase<DatabaseContext, Program>
 {